Skip to content

 Everything is initialized with a single function:

-import { initializeRebaseBackend } from "@rebasepro/backend";
+import { initializeRebaseBackend } from "@rebasepro/server-core";

 const instance = await initializeRebaseBackend({